athomasq/athomasq.github.io/essays/checks-and-balances.md

 <img src="/assets/img/funnel-stats.jpg" class="image">

-87 deals seen
+93 deals seen
-39 initial calls
+41 initial calls
 14 deep dives
 7 yes (GEKRAPT)

-? arima paysail tripleplay

 These 7 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 15 companies.
+Here's a brief description of each company and why I invested.

-Unfortunately, I didn't track my funnel prior to this spring, so I don't know how this has evolved over time.
+Unfortunately, I didn't track my funnel prior to spring 2021, so I don't know how this has evolved over time.

 ----